 What Do Spiritual Narcissists Look Like?

-When they are in church, or really any public place where people know they are professing as Christian, they will be the absolute best Christian.
+When they are in church, or really any public place where people know they are a professing Christian, they will be the absolute best Christian.
 They will be the quickest to volunteer, head up committees, be the most helpful, do whatever it takes to show that they are the best Christian.

 And that image of the best Christian brings us to the next point.